 1.4.
 Oil-Based Sauces

-- Olive Oil and Herbs: Combining quality olive oil with fresh or dried herbs can create a quick and flavorful sauce that complements any pasta.
+- Olive Oil & Herbs : Take good olive oil , add fresh or dried herbs , and you get a quick sauce that dresses up any pasta .

 2. Ingredients in Pasta Sauces